The NASDAQ 100 and how it works

 Note: The main aim of currency hedging is not so much to take a position that the Australian Dollar will strengthen (although investors who are of this view can use currency-hedged investments to express that view), but rather to achieve a ‘purer’ exposure to the performance of the companies in the portfolio, minimising the influence of exchange rate movements, and substantially reducing a source of uncertainty.

-3 reasons to own the BetaShares NDQ ETF
+How to buy the Betashares NDQ ETF

 1 Past performance is not indicative of future performance.